jackpot-666/fata_morgana/font/README.md

-Modded font for correct display of some characters in portuguese (á, é, ó, í, ú).
+Modded font for correct display of some characters in portuguese (Á, É, Ó, Í, Ú).
 If you need any character for your language, let me know.